System Design Space

 1. 1.
 The client sends a long URL

 2. 2.
-ID Generator produces a unique ID
+The ID generator produces a unique identifier

 5. 5.
-Return short URL to the client
+Return the short URL to the client

 Read Path

 1. 1.
-The client requests a short URL
+The client requests the short URL

 301 Moved Permanently

-The browser caches the redirect.
-The following requests go directly to the target URL.
+The browser caches the redirect, so later requests may go straight to the target URL.

 ✓ Less load on the server